jenkinsci/nodelabelparameter-plugin/CONTRIBUTING.md

 * `mvn spotbugs:check` to analyze project using [Spotbugs](https://spotbugs.github.io)
 * `mvn spotbugs:gui` to review report using GUI

+## Fetching code coverage

+Once you get the report code coverage, there are a couple ways you can fetch the classes that are covered in tests.

+This depends a lot on the operating system and environment.
+The following commands will open the `index.html` file in the browser.

+* Windows - `target/site/jacoco/index.html`
+* Linux - `xdg-open target/site/jacoco/index.html`
+* Gitpod - `cd target/site/jacoco && python -m http.server 8000`

+The file will have a list of package names.
+You can click on them to find a list of class names.

+The lines of the code will be covered in three different colors.
+Red, green, and orange.

+The red lines are not covered in the tests.
+The green lines are covered with tests.

+Your goal is to add to tests that covers one or more of the red lines with the new tests.

 ## Report an issue

 Report issues and enhancements with the link:https://www.jenkins.io/participate/report-issue/redirect/#15873[Jenkins issue tracker].